ssala034/RentifyAndroidApp/README.md

 Rentify is a mobile app designed to simplify the rental process by connecting lessors (users renting out items) and renters (users renting items).
 Its key features include:

  • Admin capabilities: Managing categories, accounts, and moderating content.

  • Lessors: Listing items for rent with details like price, availability, and rental terms.

  • Renters: Browsing and searching items, and submitting rental requests.

+ • UI: Easy on the eyes with light and dark mode to browse all day!!

 The app combines practical functionality with a clean, beginner-friendly interface, supported by Firebase for authentication and database management.